Layer Collapse Can be Induced by Unstructured Pruning: Unstructured Pruning Induces Layer Collapse

 and $K_n$ is the n-th order modified Bessel function of the second kind.
 We can observe, from Fig.~\ref{fig:fzdist}, how \corr{$f_Z$} is affected by increasing the thresholding $t$.
 Now, let us assume the activation function of such a neuron is a rectifier function, and we are interested in observing what is the probability of the post-activation output being in the linear region: we are interested in measuring

 where

 $L_n$ is the n-th order modified Struve function, and $\epsilon$ is a positive small value.
-From this, we can easily obtain the complementary probability \corr{$p[f_{Z}(z,t) \leq 0]$} and for instance calculate the entropy between the two States.
+From this, we can easily obtain the complementary probability \corr{$p[Z \leq \varepsilon]$} and for instance calculate the entropy between the two States.

 Fig.~\ref{fig:entropy} displays the entropy as a function of the thresholding parameter $t$: as we observe, the entropy decreases given that the threshold increases: through unstructured pruning, the neuron's output entropy is naturally minimized when employing rectified activations, even in the oversimplified case here treated.
-In the following, we will present how we are exploiting such a property of unstructured pruning towards layer entropy minimization.